gear-foundation/gear-wiki/docs/gear-networks/VARA/vara-intro.md

 ---
-title: About VARA Network
+title: About Vara Network
 sidebar_position: 1
-sidebar_label: About VARA Network
+sidebar_label: About Vara Network
 ---

-Vara Network can be considered mostly as a test-bed for optimizations and experiments.
-It will have the utility of a single-chain, high-performance network.
+**Vara Network** can be considered mostly as a test-bed for optimizations and experiments.
+It will have the utility of a single-chain, high-performance, lowest latency network.
 Once it is live, it will live forever and will never lose any user data.
 It will have very little governance.
+Gaming, payments and experimental use cases will likely be best suited for Vara.

-The main features of VARA network are:
+The main features of Vara network are:

 - Fastest truly decentralized L1 ever
 - Testbed for new features and optimizations